mrwweb/wp-inline-access/readme.txt

 == Upgrade Notice ==

 = 0.2.0 =
 Highlights clicked widget on admin.
+More information in Info Bar.
+More editable items.

 = 0.1.0 =
 You can't upgrade to this because nothing precedes it.
 Deep.